reppard/puppet-docker_systemd/README.md

 ## Overview

-This module configures Docker containers on Red Hat systems which use systemd.
+This module creates systemd services to run Docker containers.

 ## Module Description

-This module provides comprehensive systemd service configuration to manage the running of Docker containers, and it supports more sophisticated usage patterns, such as data volume containers.
+This module provides comprehensive systemd service configuration to manage the running of Docker containers.
 An important feature it provides is it can configure systemd dependencies so that Docker containers are started in the correct order, which is needed for sharing volumes or establishing links between containers.
+This is needed to support more sophisticated usage patterns, such as data volume containers.

 ## Setup